praatibhsurana/memorAi/README.md

 # memorAi

 memorAi is an application aimed at helping individuals diagnosed with alzheimers disease.
 The app helps patients keep track of their tasks,medicines,close family friends and relatives.
-The app has an chatbot service leveraging the wit.ai platform for easier conversation between the patient and memorAi.
-The chatbot helps schedule tasks,remind medicines and records sentiments of the patient.
-More to be disclosed soon ;)
+The app has a chatbot service leveraging the wit.ai platform for easier conversation between the patient and memorAi.
+The chatbot helps schedule tasks, remind the patient about medicines and records sentiments of the patient.

 memorAi is flutter application that interacts with a flask backend.